MetaFam/TheGame/guides/CUSTOM_BLOCK.md

 # MyMeta - Custom Blocks

-This shall serve a minimal guide towards developing custom blocks and linking your MyMeta player profiles, guild profiles and/or personal dashboards with external applications or APIs.
+This shall serve as a minimal guide towards developing custom blocks and linking your MyMeta player profiles, guild profiles and/or personal dashboards with external applications or APIs.

 ## Pre-requesites